Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Method

 \subsection{Overview}

-To overcome the insufficient adaptability of the fixed verification strategy, we propose LEAP, a framework designed to learn, distill and adaptively apply verification strategies.
-As illustrated in Figure~\ref{fig:framework}, our framework consists of three stages.
-First, to gather diverse strategies, we employ dynamic strategy learning, using a powerful teacher model within a dynamic learning loop that systematically learns from execution failures to continually generate superior strategies.
-Second, to transfer dynamic learning capabilities into an efficient small model, we utilize agent tuning to distill the dynamic learning capabilities from the teacher model's trajectories into the efficient student model.
-Finally, to ensure that the appropriate strategy is adaptive in dynamical execution environments, we introduce a proactive correction mechanism, which can adaptively evaluate and refine its own verification strategies for each specific claim before execution, thus ensuring robust performance.
+To overcome the insufficient adaptability of the fixed verification strategy, we propose LEAP, a framework that shifts the paradigm from fixed execution to dynamic strategy learning.
+As illustrated in Fig.~\ref{fig:framework}, LEAP consists of three stages. \textbf{First}, to gather diverse strategies, we employ dynamic strategy learning, using \textit{a teacher model} within a dynamic learning loop that systematically learns from execution failures to continually generate superior strategies. \textbf{Second}, to transfer dynamic learning capabilities into \textit{an efficient small student model}, we utilize agent tuning by training on specific expert trajectories. \textbf{Finally}, to ensure that the strategy is adaptive in dynamical execution environments, we introduce a proactive correction mechanism, which can preemptively evaluate and optimize its own verification strategies for each specific claim before execution, thus ensuring robust performance.